s-gbz/grilborzer.github.io/_posts/2021-01-10-red-sparrow-review.md

 # Cross Cuts create exciting edits
 The movie is well put together.
 It makes effective use of necessary contrasts.
-The ballete dance is our *kick-off into the plot* and is made of cross cuts between the theather and "a casual" walk in the park
+The ballete dance is our *kick-off into the plot* and is made off cross cuts between the theather and "a casual" walk in the park
 (it's not that casual if you catch my drift).
 Other than that I should probably mention that the film is graphic.